 For example, teachers must be notified by March 15 if the possibility exists that they will not be employed the following year.
 In addition, March also marks the deadline for IUSD to certify its Second Interim Report, indicating our district’s ability to meet all financial obligations for the current year and two subsequent years.
 If IUSD is unable to show a balanced budget by this date, it must file the report as “qualified,” and that designation can bring a number of consequences including sanctions and/or county intervention.

-Interestingly enough, the state shares our June 30 deadline for budget adoption, but legislative leaders rarely meet it, forcing local school districts to file their budgets based on the governor’s proposals from January and May.
+Interestingly enough, the state shares our June 30 deadline for budget adoption, but legislative leaders often don't meet it, forcing local school districts to file their budgets based on the governor's proposals from January and May.
 Once the state officially adopts its spending plan in the summer or fall, IUSD has 45 days to make any necessary adjustments.

 To view a list of important dates on the road to budget adoption, click here.